 Keynes was one of the most famous economists, thinkers, and financiers of the twentieth century, after whom a whole school of economics–the Keynesian School–is named.

 Keynes was an undergraduate at King’s and a Fellow from 1909 until his death.
 He was a Bursar of the College from 1919, and First Bursar from 1924.
 His personal papers form part of the College Archives.

 His most notable works are The Economic Consequences of the Peace (1919), A Treatise on Money (1930), and The General Theory of Employment, Interest and Money (1935-36).

 He married the ballerina Lydia Lopokova, and was a prominent member of the Bloomsbury Group, a social circle that included some of the foremost artists, novelists and intellectuals of the first half of the twentieth century.
 Keynes collected pictures, manuscripts and books, which were bequeathed to King’s College Library in 1946, and formed the Keynes Collection.

 The pictures include many Impressionist and modern paintings.
 Among the manuscripts collected are Isaac Newton’s papers.
-The book collection focused on the intellectual history of Western Europe in the areas of philosophy, science, and literature.
+The book collection (some 4,500 volumes) focused on the intellectual history of Western Europe in the areas of philosophy, science, and literature.

 Arthur Cole (1883-1968)

 Arthur Cole studied Classics at King’s and was later elected an Honorary Fellow.
 He was considered one of the most successful conveyancers at Lincoln’s Inn, of which he became a Bencher.